chaseruskin/orbit/docs/src/topic/ip.md

 File names that begin with ".orbit-" are reserved for internal use and are not allowed at the root directory of an ip.
 Files that are named with this pattern are used by Orbit in the ip catalog to store additional metadata about the ip.

-## Ip names
+## Names

-An ip's name is a human-readable name given to an ip so users can easily recall and locate relevant packages.
+An ip's name is a human-readable identifier given to an ip so users can easily remember and locate packages of interest.

 ```
 gates
 ```

 An ip's _specification_, more commonly called a _spec_, is the full resolved name of an ip.
 The spec involves the ip's name, uuid, and version.
+A complete spec looks like the following:

 ```
 gates+8ah2qa261k8wgv55sd1qq17w9:1.0.0
 ```

-When asking Orbit to operate on a particular ip outside of the working ip, Orbit will usually ask you to provide the ip's spec.
+When asking Orbit to operate on a particular ip outside of the working ip, Orbit will ask you to provide the ip's spec.
 Orbit uses the spec to lookup the ip in the catalog and then carry out the requested function on that ip.

+To learn more about an ip spec, see [Ip Specification](./../reference/names.md).